 There is no question why increased sales is at the forefront of any company’s objectives.
 To achieve this, employees need to be optimally educated for their best performance and growth, contributing to the overall success of the company.
 Reputation is pivotal in customers’ judgement of the company, emphasising the importance of consistent and helpful customer service across the company.
 Microlearning effectively trains employees in these skills and provides guidance to reaching this objective.

-Communicating the aims and objectives of the company to employees is crucial to their personal and professional progression.
+Communicating the aims and learning objectives of the company to employees is crucial to their personal and professional progression.
 It allows them to feel valued and needed by the company, incentivising and motivating them to boost their productivity, and thus performance.
 This, in turn, automatically increases sales as customers feel like the company is reliable and that they will be well looked after.

 Objective 3: Countries’ economic growth